 |Weight loss||Calories deficit||Calorie intake is less than weight maintenance calories|

 |Weight gain||Calories surplus||Calorie intake is greater than weight maintenance calories|

 |Weight maintenance||Calories balance||Calorie intake matches weight maintenance calories|

 Your weight maintenance calories are the foundation of your calorie planning, whether your goal is to lose or gain weight.
 You will see (and can adjust) your maintenance calorie value in "My Weight Plan," found on your dashboard.

 Basal metabolic rate (BMR) and resting metabolic rate (RMR) represent calorie needs to sustain basic body functions, such as breathing and circulation, at rest (as if you were in bed all day).
 Although the terms are often used interchangeably, they differ slightly.
 BMR is measured under stricter conditions and tends to be slightly lower than RMR.

 Your weight maintenance calories include RMR/BMR, plus your daily activities and deliberate exercise.
 The majority of your calorie needs are from your BMR/RMR.

 To calculate your weight maintenance calories, MyNetDiary uses the scientifically validated Estimated Energy Requirement formula from the Dietary Reference Intakes as the default method.

 This is the default method, using the Dietary Reference Intakes formula.
-It takes into account your age, gender, height, current weight, and physical activity level.
+It takes into account your age, sex, height, current weight, and physical activity level.